fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 Run pieces of code if an expression produces a boolean value.
 Your code can 'diverge' and run different paths.

-Conditionals run if true, skip if false.
+Conditionals will run one block of code if true, another block if false.

 ```js
 > var number = 100;